mbandyo/MechaCar_Statistical_Analysis/README.md

 1496.14 </br>
 The sample mean is withing the 95% confidence interval.
 Also, the p-value is well over the t-statistic.
 Hence we cannot reject the null hypothesis that the sample mrean is not statistically different than population mean.

+## Study Design: MechaCar vs Competition
+For making enhancement in the manufacturing line of MechaCar, it is necessary to understand the market and consumer preferences.